-We ask that parents sit down with their senior camper and review each piece of the Senior Camp Behavior Contract.
+We ask that parents sit down with their senior camper and review each piece of the Senior Camp Behavior Contract (see page 28).
 While all of the values and rules of CWW still apply in Senior Camp, we believe it is appropriate to review and lay out these rules with older campers.